 - Meloxicam is a long-acting drug that only needs to be given once a day, whereas the dose of Ibuprofen is three to four times a day.

-- Ibuprofen is FDA approved for the treatment of most mild-to-moderate painful conditions, like toothache, back pain, primary dysmenorrhea, and Pain or inflammation caused by arthritis.
-Meloxicam is only authorized for the treatment of inflammation caused by arthritis.
+- Ibuprofen is FDA-approved for treating most mild-to-moderate painful conditions, like toothache, back pain, primary dysmenorrhea, and Pain or inflammation caused by arthritis.
+Meloxicam is only for the treatment of inflammation caused by arthritis.

 - The chances of gastrointestinal disturbances and cardiovascular events appear higher with Meloxicam than with Ibuprofen.

-- Meloxicam and Ibuprofen both belong to the class of medicines known as nonsteroidal anti-inflammatory drugs (NSAIDs).
+- Meloxicam and Ibuprofen belong to the class of medicines known as nonsteroidal anti-inflammatory drugs (NSAIDs).

 - Meloxicam and Ibuprofen treat fever, Pain, swelling, and inflammation.